soumikbaithalu/soumikbaithalu/README.md

 ## Hi there, I'm Soumik👋

-- 🔭 I’m currently working on python
+- 🔭 I’m currently a participant of GSSoC'21
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Machine learning and Open CV
 - 🥅 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play football and kabaddi
+- 👯 I’m looking to collaborate on Basic ML Projects

 ### 📫 Connect with me: